joewalker/gcli/docs/writing-commands.md

   this could be very confusing if the addition of a single letter late on in the command line radically alters the action of the command.

-- Avoid breaking.
+- Avoid errors.
 We try to avoid the user having to start again with a command due to some problem.
 The majority of problems are simple typos which we can catch using command metadata, but there are 2 things command authors can do to prevent breakage.

   - Where possible avoid the need to validate command line parameters in the exec function.
-This can be done by good parameter design (see do exactly and only one thing)
+This can be done by good parameter design (see 'do exactly and only one thing' above)

   - If there is an obvious fix for an unpredictable problem, offer the solution in the command output.
 So rather than use request.error (see